Olivier-Boudeville/OSDL-Orge/src/code/servers/functional-services/database-storage/doc/OrgeDatabase.rst

 | Security Answer        | String[30]                        | None        | Optional                 |
 +------------------------+-----------------------------------+-------------+--------------------------+

 The field ``Controlled Characters`` lists the simulated characters that the Orge user can control.
-This field can contain only one character identifier, or a fixed-sized tuple or a list containing character identifiers, depending on the chosen account settings for that Orge instance.
+This field can contain only one character identifier, or a fixed-sized tuple, or a list containing character identifiers, depending on the chosen account settings for that Orge instance.

 The corresponding Erlang ``record`` is defined in orge_database_manager.erl_.